 \subsection{Variations as micro-level transitions}

-We will (and `must' \cite[Ch.~3]{kleene}) first view the concept of a system at an intuitive level \cite[sect.~1.1]{edwards}: there is what is referred to as (isolated) system~$\cal S$. \begin{itemize} \item[\hypertarget{S}{\red\textsf{S}}] Let us tentatively (a~priori) relate the concept of a \emph{state} to the associated context described by the words `the system $\cal S$ can be \emph{different}, or \emph{in different states}'.
-That is to say, system $\cal S$ is always in a certain state $\statePsi$ belonging to the set $\boT=\{\statePsi,\statePhi,\ldots\}$, each element of which is admissible for $\cal S$, and all of them are different from each other: $\statePsi\ne\statePhi$. \end{itemize} The statement ``states are different'' does not require a consideration when $\statePsi$ and $\statePhi$, referred to as state, are the abstract elements of an abstract set $\{\statePsi,\statePhi,\ldots\}$.
-However, in order to tie its elements to reality, we have to introduce the criteria of coincidence/""distinguishability of one from the other.
-Criteria may come exclusively from observational procedures, without which it is impossible to either detect states, or claim that they differ, coincide, exist or that they actually occur.
+We will (and `must' \cite[Ch.~3]{kleene}) first view the concept of a system at an intuitive level \cite[sect.~1.1]{edwards}---there is what is referred to as an isolated system~$\cal S$. \begin{itemize} \item[\hypertarget{S}{\red\textsf{S}}] Let us tentatively (a~priori) relate the concept of a \emph{state} to the associated context describable by the words `the system $\cal S$ can \emph{vary}, \emph{be different} or \emph{in different states}'.
+That is to say, system $\cal S$ is always in a certain state $\statePsi$ belonging to the set $\boT=\{\statePsi,\statePhi,\ldots\}$, each element of which is admissible for $\cal S$, and all of them are different from each other: $\statePsi\ne\statePhi$. \end{itemize} In other words, the concept of a quantum system may not have a precise/"!axiomatical definition at the moment.
+Or, if it comes to that, the system is what's being constantly varied when observed, and ``varied'' is the key word here.

+The statement ``states are different'' does not require a consideration when $\statePsi$ and $\statePhi$, referred to as state, are the abstract elements of an abstract set $\{\statePsi,\statePhi,\ldots\}$.
+However, in order to tie its elements to reality, we have to introduce the criteria of coincidence/"!distinguishability of one from the other.
+Criteria may not come otherwise than from observational procedures, without which it is impossible to either detect states, or claim that they differ, coincide, or that they are, if any.

-On the other hand, the nature of micro"=phenomena shows that observations are always associated with irreducible intervention in the system, manifesting in what is known as \emph{transition} $\statePsi\rightsquigarrow\statePsi'$ (or destruction\footnote{As an example, observations at accelerators are literally the destructions, and mass at that.}).
-Due to a lack of criteria, there is no sense in attributing adjectives small/large, (in)significant/""partial, or collocations like `comparison of destructions at instants $t_1$, $t_2$' to this concept.
+On the other hand, the nature of micro"=phenomena shows that observations are always associated with irreducible intervention in the system, manifesting in what is known as \emph{transition} $\statePsi \rightsquigarrow \statePsi'$ (or destruction).
+As an example, observations at accelerators are literally the destructions, and bulk at that.
+Due to a lack of criteria, there is no sense in attributing to this concept the adjectives small/large, (in)""significant/"!partial, or collocations such as `comparison of destructions at instants $t_1$, $t_2$'.
 Let us proceed from the idea that initially there is nothing but the transition.
 Transitions may actually occur without destructions $\statePsi\rightsquigarrow\statePsi$, however.